 A wide variety of teaching and learning strategies are used to deliver the curriculum, so that each student is stimulated and different learning styles are catered for.
-Teaching is high-quality.
-Ofsted described it as 'outstanding' and 'well planned', as well as making good use of ICT and having high expectations of the pupils.
+High quality teaching and learning is a priority and is closely monitored to ensure each pupil can achieve her best.

-The curriculum is kept under constant review so that it remains relevant, coherent and challenging.
+The curriculum is kept under regular review so that it remains relevant, coherent and challenging.
 We build on established good practice, striving to enhance the pupil experience in all areas.

 The school operates a fortnightly timetable, with five 60 minute lessons each day.

 Thus the taught week is 25 hours in both Key Stage 3 and 4.

 In Key Stage 3, the National Curriculum is followed, with the addition of Drama.

 In Years 7, 8 & 9 all girls follow the same curriculum.

 Teaching is largely in mixed ability groups.
 In mathematics students are set from Year 7.
 All girls study Spanish in Year 7.
 Languages are set from Year 8 and able linguists also take up French.
 Information Technology is delivered through discrete lessons, as well as through other subjects.
 More detail of the work covered is on the school website.